It’s not easy being green.

 Me: Nothing.

-Sue: I’ll let him get away with that because the stakes are so high.
+Sue: I’ll let him get away with that because the stakes seem so high.
 He looks really worried.

 But when the Doctor confronts Scorby, his demeanour is entirely different.

-Sue: I like the way Tom can be deadly serious one minute and completely flippant the next.
+Sue: I like the way Tom can be deadly serious one minute, and flippant the next.
 That’s his Doctor in a nutshell, I think.
-It’s a great performance.

-She is also drawn to the actor who plays Stevenson (Hubert Rees).
+She’s also drawn to the actor playing Stevenson.

-Sue: I’m sure I’ve seen him somewhere else before.
+Sue: I’m sure I’ve seen him before.
 Wasn’t he a pianist?

-Scorby escorts Sarah away to be shot and the Doctor erupts with anger.
+When Scorby leads Sarah away to be shot, the Doctor erupts with anger.

 Sue: Bloody hell!
 I’ve never seen the Doctor like that before.
 Boycie has sent him over the edge.
-Even the Daleks don’t get yelled at like that.
+Even the Daleks aren’t yelled at like that.

 Sue: You know, I’m sure I’ve seen this before.